topper-123/Articles/New-interesting-data-types-in-Python3.rst

     >>> read_only  # changed!
     mappingproxy({'a': 3, 'b': 2, 'c': 4})

 This is something to be aware of.
+See the `docs <https://docs.python.org/3/library/types.html#types.MappingProxyType>`_ for details.

 ``types.SimpleNamespace``
 -------------------------